Net Worth

 Hulk Hogan earned well over $100 million during his career, but numerous events and lifestyle choices have caused his net worth to fluctuate drastically over the past three decades.
 According to the man himself, in the earlier years of his fame, he spent money like water.
 By 2007, his net worth was $30 million, as disclosed during his divorce proceedings.
 The divorce cost him at least $10.5 million upfront before considering lost stakes in his business interests.

 Then we have the Gawker lawsuit, for which Hogan received $31 million in damages, sharply increasing his wealth back towards that of 2007.
-In recent years, Hulk Hogan’s net worth is estimated at $25 Million.
+Before his death, Hulk Hogan’s net worth was estimated at $25 Million.

 Before Wealth & Fame